- Plague is caused by the bacteria Yersinia pestis, a zoonotic bacteria usually found in small mammals and their fleas.

 - Antibiotic treatment is effective against plague bacteria, so early diagnosis and early treatment can save lives.

-- In 2013 there were 783 cases reported worldwide, including 126 deaths
+- From 2010 to 2015 there were 3248 cases reported worldwide, including 584 deaths.

-Plague is an infectious disease caused by the bacteria Yersinia Pestis, a zoonotic bacteria, usually found in small animals and their fleas.
-It is transmitted between animals and humans by the bite of infected fleas, direct contact, inhalation and rarely, ingestion of infective materials.
+Plague is an infectious disease caused by the bacteria Yersinia pestis, a zoonotic bacteria, usually found in small mammals and their fleas.
+It is transmitted between animals through fleas.
+Humans can be infected through:

 Signs and symptoms

 People infected with plague usually develop acute febrile disease with other non-specific systemic symptoms after an incubation period of one to seven days, such as sudden onset of fever, chills, head and body aches, and weakness, vomiting and nausea.

 There are two main forms of plague infection, depending on the route of infection: bubonic and pneumonic.

 - Bubonic plague is the most common form of plague and is caused by the bite of an infected flea.
 Plague bacillus, Y. pestis, enters at the bite and travels through the lymphatic system to the nearest lymph node where it replicates itself.
 The lymph node then becomes inflamed, tense and painful, and is called a ‘bubo’.
 At advanced stages of the infection the inflamed lymph nodes can turn into open sores filled with pus.
 Human to human transmission of bubonic plague is rare.
 Bubonic plague can advance and spread to the lungs, which is the more severe type of plague called pneumonic plague.